NigelWGMajor/Diner-Emulation/WebApps/Emulator/readme.md

 The shell is partially working, at present the sql is broken in that when attempt finally reaches the last stage, it is nor marking as complete.
-This has not been revised because the schema will be changed in futire and the strategy will be lean towards simpler crud ops on the database side and more use if code, to promote db portability.
+This has not been revised because the schema will be changed in future and the strategy will be lean towards simpler crud ops on the database side and more use if code, to promote db portability.